matomo-org/developer-documentation/docs/automated-tests.md

 ### Writing unit tests

-To create a simple unit test that doesn't need a MySQL database to test against, create a test case that extends [PHPUnit_Framework_TestCase](#).
+To create a simple unit test that doesn't need a MySQL database to test against, create a test case that extends [PHPUnit_Framework_TestCase](http://apidoc.phpunit.de/classes/PHPUnit_Framework_TestCase.html).
 If your test will need access to a test Piwik database, create a test case that extends the **DatabaseTestCase** class.

-**DatabaseTestCase** is a Piwik test class that provides **setUp** and **tearDown** logic that creates a test database with Piwik tables.
+**DatabaseTestCase** is a Piwik test class that provides a **setUp** method that creates a test Piwik database and a **tearDown** method that removes it.

 ### Writing integration tests